Zaczero/btcpredict/README.md

 `$ py main.py --file <filename> [--force_cache_update]`

-* Create `cache` directory and ensure it is writtable
+* Create a `cache` directory and ensure it is writtable
-* Force cache update at least once a day
+* Force the cache update at least once a day

 ## Data transformation